Therapy for pregnancy, postpartum, and fertility journeys

-So what is Perinatal Mental Health and what are PMADs??
+So what is Perinatal Mental Health and what are PMADs?
 The perinatal period technically begins at conception.
-However, I believe the journey really starts when you’re trying to conceive.
+However, I believe the journey really starts when trying to conceive.
 Perhaps you’ve started trying and it’s harder than you had anticipated - the anxiety, fear, sadness, shame begins to roll in - wondering “is there something wrong with me?”
 Or maybe you’ve learned you’re pregnant and the exhaustion, mood changes, physical changes, and relational issues are getting to you.
 Or perhaps you’ve just had your precious baby and are feeling touched out, irritable, and thinking “I don’t recognize myself.”
-Or maybe you experienced a traumatic birth and are having flashbacks or intrusive thoughts that feel too big to hold alone.
-Or perhaps you are moving through the infertility journey and need a place to make sense of the complexities of this process.
-You are not crazy, you are not alone, and there is support!
+Maybe you experienced a traumatic birth and are having flashbacks or intrusive thoughts that feel too big to hold alone.

 I work with new parents and couples who are navigating: